Learn how to play Blackbird like McCartney did!

 - The Fadd9, the G is the 9th

-In the Advanced Guitar Course we look at all chords and how they are affected by the open G string.
+In the advanced course, we look at all chords and how they are affected by the open g-string.

 This 3/4 time for a bar concept appears several times, there is also a 2/4 bar hidden in there.

 ‘Blackbird’ is mainly in the key of G but it does modulate to F for the chorus.
-The modulation is abrupt as it starts, making the first F feel like a bVIIx in relation to G.
+The modulation is abrupt as it starts, making the first F feel like a bVIIx chord in relation to G.

-To get back to the key of G we play A7 – D7, in the key of F that’s IIIx7 to VIx7.
+To get back to the key of G, we play A7 – D7, in the key of F that’s IIIx7 to VIx7.
 In the key of G, they are IIx7 and V7 chords.

 Unique to ‘Blackbird’ is the strange index finger strum technique.
 This is a home made technique I’ve never seen before or since, which is strange as it’s so brilliant!

-Combining the thumb plucking and strumming strings using a downward motion, the Index finger strum the upper part of the chord up and down.
+Combining the thumb plucking and strumming strings using a downward motion, the index finger strums the upper part of the chord up and down.